Garden & Pool

 Mental Stimulation

 Swimming provides mental stimulation for dogs, which can help reduce boredom and anxiety.
 It also helps to improve their mood and overall well-being.
+Some dogs really get a great amount of enjoyment from jumping in the water, retrieving toys and all the interaction involved.

 Risks of Letting Dogs Swim in a Saltwater Pool